 There is an increasing consensus among researchers, direct service workers, and policymakers that systemic change and improvement is complex and adaptive (Patton, 2010).
 Those that evaluate services that seek to address a systemic social problem must therefore be designed to address the complexity of the system in which the evaluation is taking place (Patton, 2010).
 While best practices are often seen as evidence-based step-by-step tools to provide quality of care, it ignores the nuance tied to the nature of the social problem it is trying to address, neglecting the influence of contextual factors as a result (Patton, 2010; Dodd, 2019).
 Human trafficking and sexual exploitation are dynamic and complex, deeply rooted in historic crises (Bourgeois, 2015).
 Services provided to victims and survivors would be hindered if a one-size-fits-all approach is applied to treatment and intervention.
-Services that are adaptive can respond to structural and systemic changes while adhering to foundational principles that guide a framework of practice and solutions to the social problem (Patton, 2010).
+Services that guide a framework of practice and solutions to the social problem (Patton, 2010).
 As such, evaluations of programming must also consider the fluidity of the service model to ensure that the principles that overarch program delivery are adhered to and effective in combating the complexities of the social problem at hand (Patton, 2010).